t-kubenov/RazorPizzeria/README.md

 # RazorPizzeria
-A pizzeria project from a ASP.NET tutorial.
+A pizzeria project from an ASP.NET tutorial.